 To statin or not to statin.
 That is the question addressed by leading cardiologists who say that "making the right choice hinges on the physician's clear explanation - and the patient's correct understanding" of the risks and benefits of long-term preventive use for people at high risk but yet to experience any heart attack or stroke.

-Statins are among the most widely used drugs in medicine, and the cholesterol-lowering agents have transformed the treatment of heart disease, which remains the number one culprit in US death records.
+Statins are among the most widely used drugs in medicine, and the cholesterol-lowering agents have transformed the treatment of heart disease, which remains the

 But the choice to use statins long-term for primary prevention is a "far trickier proposition for the tens of millions of Americans with high cholesterol but no overt disease," say the cardiologists behind a paper designed to help doctors and patients on the dilemma, published in the Journal of the American College of Cardiology.

 Lead author Dr. Seth Martin, an assistant professor of cardiology at the Baltimore, MD, Johns Hopkins University School of Medicine, says that "to statin or not to statin" is one of the "most important questions faced by patients and physicians alike" so the JACC report offers "concrete tips" for clinicians on how to conduct this "vital discussion."

 With a simple percentage risk of heart attack or stroke being possible to calculate from the guidelines issued to doctors on risk assessment, the report explains the importance of shared decision making in the risk discussion about statins between clinician and patient.